-Mayor Councillor Josiah Makombe said the local authority was in the process of implementing a job evaluation report which was generated in 2015 by PricewaterhouseCoopers.
+Mayor Councillor Josiah Makombe said the local authority has frozen new jobs and was in the process of implementing a job evaluation report which was generated in 2015 by PricewaterhouseCoopers.

 He, however, stressed that no council employee will lose his or her job but those who would have retired will not be replaced.
 Said Cllr Makombe:

 Our current establishment is around 1 320 and after the job evaluation, it will be around 790.

 Our wage bill is around $50 million and about 49 per cent of our billing only is being paid.

 … We are not going to lay anyone off.
 The job evaluation is a process and it will take time.

 What we will do is that we will not replace those who would have retired and the deceased until we reach the new establishment.